 In this study we want to find out how many people of different ages across the UK have COVID-19 over time, particularly as more people get vaccinated, and how many have had COVID-19 in the past.
 We do this by testing for the virus in the nose and throat of people and by measuring levels of antibody in the blood.
 We also want to find out how many people have COVID-19 with symptoms or without knowing they have the infection because they don’t have any symptoms.
 We want to do this in a group of people that reflects the population of the UK – so a range of ages and places where people live.
 We will ask everyone aged 2 years or older in each randomly selected household to have a nose and throat swab, and for those aged 12 years and older to answer a few short questions at a home visit undertaken by a trained individual (parents/carers will answer for younger children).
 Those aged 12 years and older can take their own swabs using self-swabbing kits, and parents/carers will use the same kits to take swabs from their children aged 2-11 years.
 This is to reduce the risk to the study workers.
 We will ask adults aged 16 years or older from a randomly selected subset of these enrolled households to also give a sample of blood.
-At the start of the study, this was taken from a vein by a trained nurse, phlebotomist or healthcare assistant, but now we are moving towards it being taken by a fingerprick by the participant themselves so that all visits can happen without study workers and participants needing to come into close contact (<2m).
+At the start of the study, this was taken from a vein by a trained nurse, phlebotomist or healthcare assistant, but now it is taken by a fingerprick by the participant themselves so that all visits can happen without study workers and participants needing to come into close contact (always staying >2m apart).